Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/modeling-order-entity.md

 ![Update Indexes]({{site.baseurl}}/images/3x/modeling-order-entity/update-indexes2.png)

 One of the benefits of having the Data Hub Framework model your data with Entity Services is that it can use the model to create database configuration options automatically.
-This means it can update the necessary index settings bases on how you model your data.
-For the Product entity, you made sku the primary key.
-The Data Hub Framework will create a range index on the sku element.
+This means it can update the necessary index settings based on how you model your data.

 ## Up Next